Skip to content

 Privacy Statement

-• Privacy is the right to seek information through Library resources without having the subject of interest known or examined by others without consent.
+Privacy is the right to seek information through Library resources without having the subject of interest known or examined by others without consent.
+Protecting Library user privacy and keeping confidential information that identifies or associates individuals with their use of Library books, materials, equipment, programs, services, facilities and/or staff assistance is an important principle of the Library.

-Legal Protections and Exceptions
+Legal Protections

-The relevant Wisconsin laws concerning the confidentiality of Library records are Wisconsin Statutes Section 43.30 and the Wisconsin Personal Information Practices Law (Wisconsin Statutes Sections 19.62 to 19.80).
-Library records include any record of use of Library materials, resources, or services.
+The relevant Wisconsin laws concerning the confidentiality of Library records are Wisconsin State Statutes Section 43.30 and the Wisconsin Personal Information Practices Law (Wisconsin State Statutes Sections 19.62 to 19.80).
+Per 43.30(1m), Library records include the borrow or use of the Library’s documents or other materials, resources, or services.

 • With the consent of the individual Library user.